BLCM/bl3mods/TheGigaMaster/Major Weapon Overhaul/README.md

 The motto I use is "Start low and go slow", so most guns only have a minor increase to damage to start.
 This will change as I get feedback, which is critical to balance; Please give any and all feedback,no matter how trivial it may feel!

-For a full list of changes, see the link below.
+For a full list of changes, see the tab "List of Weapon Changes" in the document listed below.

 Discord: SkyMaster#6302